robert-westenberger/knowledgebase/frontend-masters-notes/complete-intro-to-containers-feat-docker.md

 # Namespaces
 ## namespace
 `chroot` above only restricts a process to a particular directory, but that process can still other processes.
+If there are two separate processes `chroot`ed to two different directories, those two different processes could see eachother.